clintcolding/clintcolding.github.io/_posts/2017-07-10-quick-tip-navigate-datastore.md

 - PowerShell
 - PowerCLI
 - VMware
+excerpt: This is a quick tip for managing files on a VMware datastore.
 ---
 This is a quick tip for managing files on a VMware datastore.
 We're simply mapping a datastore to a PSDrive that we can then `cd` to.